Program overview

 • Job-shadowing opportunities in various healthcare settings.

-• Multidisciplinary teamwork in the fourth-year capstone course.
+• Multidisciplinary teamwork in the fourth-year capstone course to analyze and address real-world health issues.

-• Integration of arts, science, and business in the curriculum, making it unique in Canada.
+• Integration of arts, science, and business in the interdisciplinary core curriculum.

 Career Options